Parrot Farm in Kfar Hess – Full Guide

 Parrot Farm in Kfar Hess

 This cockatoo was less friendly.
-He looked sleepy and did not want to climb anybody.
+He looked sleepy and did not want to climb onto anybody.

 Farm Animals

-The variety of parrots is quite wide.
-Besides the first room with free parrots, there is a big area with cages at the end.
+The variety of parrots is quite broad.
+In addition to the first room with free parrots, there is a big area with cages at the end.

 Additional Birdwatching Places